 One example of state-to-state variations in the loan signing industry is title documentation.
 Title companies draw forms which disclose closing costs and fees.
 Though these forms contain the same information nationwide, they may look different from state to state.
 And regardless of which one you call home, you'll need to learn how to explain those closing costs to a borrower.
 This is just one of the many valuable skills you'll learn in Loan Signing System's five star-rated online training.

 See what I mean?
 Where you live doesn't have to affect your ability to execute a loan signing.

-Whether you're in Michigan, Texas, or Washington, it's a smart idea to get a notary loan signing agent mentor.
+Whether you're in Florida, California, Arizona, Texas, or Washington, it's a smart idea to get a notary loan signing agent mentor.